 I have wrestled with the notion of heterotopia for some years.
 The interpretation that I have consistently contested views heterotopias as fundamentally resistant to dominant values and practices, as essentially transgressive.
 Hetherington’s influential study argued persuasively against such a dualistic conception of heterotopia in his book published in 1997, but it continually resurfaces.

-With recent prompts and signposts from reading the work of Michel Serres, I have come to the conclusion that just at the time Foucault was thinking about heterotopia (1966-67) the world was starting to change fundamentally, as he presciently indicates at the beginning of his lecture.
-A new global ‘network’ era was dawning, transforming our experience of space and time.
-His examples of heterotopia are historical tracing back to antiquity but mainly focussing on the 18th and 19th century.
-In the contemporary epoch the whole world was fast becoming a “different space”.
+With recent prompts and signposts from reading the work of Michel Serres, I have come to the conclusion that just at the time Foucault was thinking about heterotopia (1966-67) the world was starting to change fundamentally, as Foucault himself presciently indicates at the beginning of his lecture.
+A new global. digital era was dawning, transforming our experience of space and time.
+In the contemporary epoch the whole world is fast becoming a “different space”.
 For heterotopia to be relevant today, it has to be rethought entirely through our present global-digital era.

 Above all I hope the website prevents a too easy assimilation of the idea, a recognition that heterotopia is as problematic as suggestive.